Anarcho-app/Anarchy-Ontology/README.md

 ## Two internal tensions the formalism exposes

 1. **Matt 23:2-3 vs. Matt 23:8-10**, same discourse.
 "The scribes and Pharisees sit in Moses' seat; whatsoever they bid you observe, that observe and do" *retains* a human-to-human edge with directive force.
 Ten verses later, human titles are barred.
-Both hold only if 23:8-10 operates on $\operatorname{Ttl}$ and not on $R$ — titles abolished, edges retained.
+Both hold only if 23:8-10 operates on $\mathrm{Ttl}$ and not on $R$ — titles abolished, edges retained.
 2. **Mark 10:42-45 vs. Matt 18:15-18.** Lordship is barred within $C$; a binding expulsion procedure is specified within $C$.
 Both hold only if 10:42-45 constrains conduct along edges rather than their existence — servant-inversion, not deletion.

 Under the reading that resolves both, the corpus is **not** $I^{2}$: it is anti-honorific and anti-domineering while retaining sanction.
 That is a coherent and well-attested position, and it is not apexlessness.